As world looks on, Venezuela's Guaido to keep up pressure on Maduro

 European Council President Donald Tusk, who coordinates EU governments from Brussels, took to Twitter to call on “all of Europe to unite in support of democratic forces” in Venezuela.

-Additional reporting by Robin Emmott in Brussels, Karin Strohecker in London and Maria Kiselyova in Moscow; Editing by Rosalba O'Brien and John Stonestreet
+Additional reporting by Robin Emmott in Brussels, Karin Strohecker in London and Maria Kiselyova in Moscow; Editing by Rosalba O'Brien, John Stonestreet and Nick Tattersall